E-t0m/zeroinput/README.md

 # zeroinput v2.2
-set power demand to zero
-using grid inverters and MPPT charge controllers
+set power import to zero, using grid inverters and charge controllers

 | English | Deutsch |
 |----------|---------|